goobta/cs3733-scheduler/README.md

 # Scheduler - Lesath
-The group project for CS3733(Software Engineering)
+The group project for CS3733(Software Engineering).